-10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland
+10 Iceland Hidden Gems: A local’s guide to off-the-beaten-path in Iceland

-The hidden gems in Iceland are most of the time overlooked by visitors, and they can easily be found close to the biggest attractions, or there are also some places that are off the beaten path in Iceland.
+Iceland’s hidden gems are most of the time overlooked by visitors, and they can easily be found close to Iceland’s biggest attractions, there are also some places that are off the beaten path in Iceland.

 This guide has the best Iceland hidden gems and the most authentic way to explore amazing Iceland off the beaten path, all revealed by an expert local guide, Henrick.

-I met Henrik during my trip to Iceland.
+I met Henrik during my Ring Road trip to Iceland.
 He was my glacier climbing guide.
-Besides being an amazing certified guide, I was amazed to find out that Henrik’s family has been in Iceland since the year 925, and he has so much knowledge of the history of the land of fire and ice.
+Besides being a certified guide, I was amazed to find out that Henrik’s family has been in Iceland since the year 925, and he has so much knowledge of the history of the land of fire and ice.

 As a person who loves to partner with local guides to support the local economy, and share the most authentic local experience with you, I invited Henrik to write this guide.
 You won’t find anything else like this, it’s a true insider’s guide to Iceland.